mikeshulman/narya/README.md

 5. `require FILE`

-   Execute the file `FILE`, which must be specified as a double-quoted string, and import its definitions into the current namespace.
-This is like copying the contents of that file into the current one, except that (1) no file will be executed more than during a single run, and (2) while other files required by that file will also be executed (if they haven't yet been), their definitions are not imported into the *current* namespace.
-The filename `FILE` can be either absolute, or relative to the location of the file currently being loaded.
+   Execute the file at location `FILE`, which must be specified as a double-quoted string (either absolute or relative to the location of the current file), and import its definitions and notations into the current namespace.
+The commands in `FILE` do not have access to any other definitions except those from other files that it `require`s, and the definitions and notations from files `require`d by `FILE` are not imported into the current namespace (unless those files are also `require`d by the current file).
+No file will be executed more than during a single run, even if it is `require`d by multiple other files.
 Circular dependencies are not allowed.

+   The syntax and behavior of this command is very likely to change in the future, as we add support for library resolution and namespace management.
+The present version is just a stand-in that gives low-level access to the primitive "loading a file from the filesystem" functionality.

 6. `quit`